anirudhkannan9/FollowUpHelper/README.md

 Roadmap:
 - Filtering display of saved/added people.
-Filters: "All" "LinkedIn" etc.
+Two rows of filters.
+Row 1 has to do with status: "Sent/Waiting," "Active".
+Row 2 has to do with platforms: "All" "LinkedIn" etc.
 - Delete someone from the list by pressing '-' (including a confirmation dialog)
 - Edit the note by clicking a pencil icon
 - Add a Loom about how to use this Chrome Extension to this README file.
 Order of Loom: Use case / why & how I use this (30-60s), then installation instructions.